How to Calculate TDS on Salary – Employer Approach

 • Late filing fees or penalty

-The AO (Assessing Officer) shall also direct the person who fails to file statement of TDS within due date a minimum penalty of INR 10,000, which may extend to INR 1,00,000.
+The AO (Assessing Officer) shall also direct the person who fails to file a statement of TDS within the due date to pay a minimum penalty of INR 10,000, which may extend to INR 1,00,000.
 And this shall eb in addition to the fine as per 234E.
-And a penalty amounting to the TDS amount which was not collected or deducted shall also be imposed as fine by the concerned authorities.
+And a penalty amounting to the TDS amount which was not collected or deducted shall also be imposed as a fine by the concerned authorities.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.